cathy-kim/RefineDet/README.md

-A NVCaffe[NVCaffe](https://github.com/nvidia/caffe) implementation of [Single-Shot Refinement Neural Network for Object Detection](https://arxiv.org/abs/1711.06897 ).
+A higher performance [NVCaffe](https://github.com/nvidia/caffe) implementation of [Single-Shot Refinement Neural Network for Object Detection](https://arxiv.org/abs/1711.06897 ).
 This code is based on NVCaffe version 17.0.2.
 The official and original Caffe code can be found [here](https://github.com/sfzhang15/RefineDet).

 ### Table of Contents
 - <a href='#performance'>Performance</a>